Last update: April 10, 2017

 Context is Key to Understanding the Situation in Korea:

-In International TEFL Academy believes that if the South Korean or U.S. governments detected any serious threat, travel warnings would be released.
-As of April 23, 2013, no travel warnings for South Korea have been issued by the U.S. State Department (http://travel.state.gov/travel/cis_pa_tw/tw/tw_1764.html).
+International TEFL Academy believes that if the South Korean or U.S. governments detected any serious threat, travel warnings would be released.
+There are currently no travel warnings issued.

 Those planning to live or travel in South Korea should register with their embassy upon arrival: